-Some cases of neck pain can go away on their own or with a little TLC through massage or rest.
+Some cases of neck pain can go away on their own or with a little TLC through neck massage or rest.
 However, knowing some self-massage techniques may come in handy should another unwanted neck pain episode happens.

-Massage has many benefits, but if you’re wondering if it can help relieve neck pain, the answer is yes!
+Neck massage has many benefits, but if you're wondering if it can help relieve neck pain, the answer is yes!
 Below are some of its proven benefits:

-Your body has areas with dense muscle fibers, which are also called trigger points, and massage can temporarily help ease the pain in these muscles.
+Your body has areas with dense muscle fibers, which are also called trigger points, and neck massage can temporarily help ease the pain in these muscles.
 These points can develop in different body areas; stress and fatigue make them denser.
 But if the muscles are left that way, muscle weakness, pain, limited range of motion, and low metabolic endurance can follow.

 This leads to a localized energy crisis, causing significant discomfort to your body.
 Different types of massages can help loosen the muscles and ease neck pain, some of which you can do by yourself if your schedule can't fit a visit to your trusted massage therapist.
 These are:

 This is a type of massage that applies pressure to areas of muscle that have knots or spasms.
 This is one of the most common techniques for neck massages at home.
 This pressure helps release the muscle from the contraction.
 Here's how to do it: